ucb-sts/sts/CONTRIBUTE.md

 * Include a unit test in the appropriate tests/ subdirectory.
 Make sure to run `nosetests` and verify that all tests pass before issuing the pull request.

-If you there is a feature you would like but you don’t have time to implement it, issue a feature request [here](http://github.com/ucb-sts/sts/issues).
+If you have a feature you would like but you don’t have time to implement it, issue a feature request [here](http://github.com/ucb-sts/sts/issues).

 We also keep a list of features we hope to implement on